Chaklader/landmark-classification-cnn/NOTES.md

     4. Fine-tuning just the classification head is computationally efficient and helps prevent overfitting
     5. Transfer learning from ImageNet is particularly effective for animal classification tasks

-Question 2 of 2:
+### Q#2: When doing transfer learning, we can consider different strategies based on the dataset size as well as

-When doing transfer learning, we can consider different strategies based on the dataset size as well as its similarity with the original dataset the architecture was trained on.
+its similarity with the original dataset the architecture was trained on.
 Can you match the different use cases with the correct strategy?

 | Transfer Learning Strategy                  | Use Case                        |
 |---------------------------------------------|---------------------------------|